DOWNLOAD TESTDISK PROGRAM

 Important points for using TestDisk:

-• To proceed, confirm your choice(s) with the Enter key.
+keys.- To proceed, confirm your choice(s) with the

-• To save modifications under TestDisk, you must confirm them with the y (Yes) and/or Enter keys, and
+- To save modifications under TestDisk, you must confirm them with the

-• To actually write partition data to the MBR, you must choose the "Write" selection and press the Enter key.
+keys, and- To actually write partition data to the MBR, you must choose the "Write" selection and press the

 Symptoms